How To Make Chocolate Covered Coffee Beans

 >>> Click here to grab this coffee recipes e-book completely FREE!

-Try a chili-flavored dark chocolate bar for a spicy heat, a mint chocolate bar for a wintery touch, or a white chocolate cookies-and-cream bar for an extra sweet treat.
+Try a chilli-flavoured dark chocolate bar for a spicy heat, a mint chocolate bar for a wintery touch, or a white chocolate cookies-and-cream bar for an extra sweet treat.

-Your choice of beans will impact the flavor profile less than the choice of chocolate, but is still an important factor.
+Your choice of beans will impact the flavour profile less than the choice of chocolate, but is still an important factor.

 Opt for a medium to dark roast which will have slightly more bitterness to offset the chocolate sweetness.

 A good rule of thumb is to pair darker chocolate with lighter roasts and vice versa.
-Flavored beans, like hazelnut or vanilla can also be used effectively.
+Flavoured beans, like hazelnut or vanilla can also be used effectively.